 - Beck's, the world's number one German beer, is renowned for uncompromising quality.
 It is brewed today, just as it was in 1873, with a rigorous brewing process and a recipe using only four natural ingredients.
 Beck's adheres to the strictest quality standards of the German Reinheitsgebot (Purity Law).
 Beck's is brewed in various countries, including the United States. - Budweiser is one of the top-selling beers globally.
-Sales outside the United States represented over 70% of global Budweiser volume in 2021.
-In 2021, Budweiser was once again ranked as the most valuable beer brand worldwide, according to BrandZTM.
-Budweiser also continues to support international football year-round as the sponsor of the English Premier League, La Liga and Lionel Messi. - Corona is the best-selling Mexican beer in the world and the leading beer brand in Mexico.
+Sales outside the United States represented over 76% of global Budweiser volume in 2022.
+In 2022, Budweiser was once again ranked as the most valuable beer brand worldwide, according to BrandZTM.
+Budweiser also continued to support international football in 2022 as the sponsor of FIFA World Cup 2022 QatarTM, the English Premier League and footballers Lionel Messi and Neymar. - Corona is the best-selling Mexican beer in the world and the leading beer brand in Mexico.
 Corona is available in more than 130 countries.
-In 2021, it was ranked number five in the BrandzTM list of most valuable beer brands worldwide.
-The Group granted Constellation Brands, Inc. the exclusive right to market and sell Corona beer and certain other Grupo Modelo beer brands in the 50 states of the United States, the District of Columbia and Guam, including Victoria, Modelo Especial, Pacifico and Negra Modelo. - Hoegaarden is the world's best-selling wheat beer.
+In 2022, it was ranked number five in the BrandZ[TM] list of most valuable beer brands worldwide.
+The Group granted Constellation Brands, Inc. the exclusive right to market and sell Corona beer and certain other Grupo Modelo beer brands, including Pacifico, Modelo Especial, Negra Modelo and Victoria, in the 50 states of the United States, the District of Columbia and Guam. - Hoegaarden is the world's best-selling wheat beer.
 Based on its brewing tradition dating back to 1445 in Belgium, Hoegaarden is top fermented and then refermented in the bottle or keg, leading to its distinctive cloudy white appearance. - Leffe is one of the most famous abbey beers in the world.
-A rich, full-bodied beer with a distinctive flavour that hails from Belgium, Leffe has the longest heritage in the Group's beer portfolio and is available in over 90 countries worldwide. - Michelob Ultra was rolled out nationally in the United States in 2002 and grew to become the second largest beer brand by value, in the U.S. in 2019, behind only Bud Light.
-A low calorie, low carb beer associated with an active lifestyle, Michelob Ultra has been the fastest-growing beer brand in the United States since 2016, according to IRI (based on volume share gains).
+A rich, full-bodied beer with a distinctive flavour that hails from Belgium, Leffe has the longest heritage in the Group's beer portfolio and is available in over 90 countries worldwide. - Michelob ULTRA was rolled out nationally in the United States in 2002 and grew to become the second largest beer brand by value, in the U.S. in 2019, behind only Bud Light.
+A low calorie, low carb beer associated with an active lifestyle, Michelob ULTRA has been the fastest-growing beer brand in the United States since 2016, according to IRI (based on volume share gains).
 This strong history of success has now been replicated in multiple international markets, including Canada, Mexico, Honduras, El Salvador, Peru, Chile, Brazil, Colombia, England, Argentina and Guatemala.
-In 2022, the Group aims to continue its expansion to more than 20 markets. - Stella Artois is the number one Belgian beer in the world according to Plato Logic Limited, it is the world's third most valuable beer brand according to the BrandZTM list of most valuable beer brands worldwide, and it is distributed in over 90 countries worldwide.
+In 2023, the Group aims to continue its expansion to more than 20 markets. - Stella Artois is the number one Belgian beer in the world according to Plato Logic Limited, it is the world's third most valuable beer brand according to the BrandZTM list of most valuable beer brands worldwide, and it is distributed in over 100 countries worldwide.
 As a premium lager with roots tracing back to 1366 in the town of Leuven, Belgium, its legacy of quality and elegance is reflected in its iconic chalice and nine-step pouring ritual.
-The top three markets in terms of revenue for Stella Artois as of 2021 are the United States, the UK and Brazil, with expansion plans well under way in several new growth markets including South Africa and Mexico.
+The top three markets in terms of revenue for Stella Artois as of 2022 are the United States, the UK and Brazil, with expansion plans well under way in several new growth markets including South Africa and Mexico.